HomeSite MapContact Us

 How can FilMiami help me find locations for my next production?

 You can visit the Locations section of our website which offers an extensive database of locations.
 If you cannot find the locations you are looking for you can contact Dee Belz at 305-375-3288 with your request and she will assist you.
 FilMiami can also assist you in breaking down your script to ensure that you find the ideal locations for your production.
-You may also request our Black Book of locations and DVD by emailing us

 top